LS554/appimagelight/README.md

 ## About
-This is a modified version of appimagetool for my own personal needs.
+appimagepatched is a modified version of appimagetool for my own personal needs.
-So far, I have patched it to allow buidling an AppImage without requiring a .desktop file or an application icon.
+So far, I have patched appimagetool to allow buidling an AppImage without requiring a .desktop file or an application icon.
 Useful for creating a bare, standalone package.

 ### Disclaimer